KARNATISAITHARUN/documentation/using-ocular/use-cases/tracking-non-atomic.md

 If `(nonAtomicUsedInCS.size > 0 && nonAtomicUsedInNoCS.size > 0)`, this implies that a non atomic data type is used both in guarded context and not in guarded context, possibly leading to deadlock or starvation.

-## 19. Determine the location details of where the non atomic data type is used.
+## Determining the Location Details of Where the Non Atomic Data type is Used

 ```scala
 ocular> val udtSet = udtMap("xStreamBufferReset")